Frigate relies on Docker , which I installed simply by typing on my Mageia.

 In the Motion Settings tab , you can fine-tune certain parameters for each camera so that it is considered as movement; I left the default values.

-be useful for displaying certain information in real time.
-The Users tab , as
+displaying certain information in real time.
+The Users tab , as its name

-observers are limited to viewing cameras, reviewing events, and
+features, while observers are limited to viewing cameras,

 Regarding recordings, by default we have